Section 1: South End

 Garden Area #01 Mass Ave Garden

 About: This garden has a great variety of plants, including different textures, scents and colors.
-A focal point at the end of the garden is a weeping cherry that the previous volunteer planted in memory of his mother.
-Most recent additions to the garden include lavender, thyme, rue and other herbs, as well as succulent plants that do well in this dry and sunny location.
+A focal point at the end of the garden is a weeping cherry planted in honor of a previous volunteer`s mother (replaced a few years ago, still a weeping cherry).
+Featured plantings include lavender, thyme, rue and other herbs, as well as succulent plants that do well in this dry and sunny location.

 Volunteer(s): Jennifer L.